 Aparna Chavali - VP of Marketing & Communications

-Aparna recieevd her degree in Biotechnology Engineering in India.
+Aparna received her degree in Biotechnology Engineering in India.
 She then moved to Boston to pursue a Master's degree in Biotechnology from Northeastern University.
 Following her Master's, Aparna joined a medical device company (Waters Corporation) in Boston where she began her career in R&D and eventually transitioned in to Marketing.
-She decided to pursue an MBA from Kenan-Flagler to round out her skills set and get a break from the work-life.
+She decided to pursue an MBA from UNC Kenan-Flagler to round out her skills set and get a break from the work-life.
 Post MBA, Aparna wants to continue her career in Biotech/Pharma marketing.
 In her free time, Aparna likes to run, travel, read (when possible) and try different cuisines.

 Kristy Herrmann - VP of Finance

-Kristy went to UNC Chapel Hill where she studied Business Administration at Kenan-Flagler.
+Kristy went to UNC Chapel Hill where she studied Business Administration at UNC Kenan-Flagler.
 She then worked for three years in product and marketing strategy in the payments industry before coming back for her MBA.
 In her free time, Kristy can be found cheering on the Tar Heels, playing any type of sports, and being an obnoxious New Yorker.

 Alexandra Turpin - VP of Corporate Relations

 Alexandra went to UNC Chapel Hill for her undergraduate studies.
-She recevied a BA in clinical psychology and busniess communications.
+She received a BA in clinical psychology and business communications.
 After graduating from UNC, she went to work for a medical device and pharmaceutical consulting firm focusing on remediation projects for the FDA.
 Post-MBA, Alex is hoping to work in pharmaceutical marketing or in management consulting for medical device manufacturers.
 In her free time, Alex enjoys horseback riding, eating sushi, going to the beaches down in Florida, taking short weekend trips and trying new food!